 Primary Care Services

 AHCH operates its own freestanding medical clinic.
-The clinic offers primary medical care and psychiatric services, with volunteer-run eye, dermatology, podiatry, and other specialty clinics.
+The clinic offers primary medical care and psychiatric services, with a volunteer-run eye clinic.
 A motel voucher program lodges clients with medical diagnoses requiring respite shelter for recuperation.

-Representatives from the VA are in the Clinic 8:00 – 12:00 on Monday, Tuesday and Friday.
+Representatives from the VA are in the Clinic 8:00 AM – 12:00 PM on Mondays.